 The required steps to set up the post-run script in "batch" mode are:

 Define a FINAL version of the post-run python script, adjustCloudData.
-This script directs the model to run the sequenceCloudData.ncl script, which prepares the clouds for the next cloud-locking year.
+This script directs the model to run the sequenceCloudData.ncl script, which prepares the staged cloud files for the next simulation year.
 It is recommended that the user retain a copy of this script in a local directory.
 The final version should contain the user-defined path to the sequenceCloudData.ncl script.
 The suffix “.py” of adjustCloudData should not be included, per instructions from CESM software engineers.
 This script already includes some lines required for a batch job submission to Cheyenne.
 The main tasks of the script should reside in a python function, not the main program.